apzuba/projects/README.md

 @Python Frameworks: Flask, Keras, PsychoPy, as well as multiple Python Packages found within.

-- Python folder contains the folders LPTHW (tasks from the Learn Python The Hard Way textbook), PsychoPy, algorithmic scripts, a Machine Learning Keras project, and a showcase for a Python-game hosted via Flask, integrated with SQL.
-The showcase project demonstrates a working user database management system (Login, Registrateion, User deleting, Edit, Admin Panel, Feedback popups and more).
+- Python folder contains the folders LPTHW (tasks from the Learn Python The Hard Way textbook), PsychoPy, algorithmic scripts, a Machine Learning Keras project, and a showcase project of a user management system for a Python-game hosted via Flask and integrated with SQL.

 - example_sql_commands.sql file includes the example SQL commands that I learned and used during the SQL courses I took.
 The courses include:
    - A) Simplilearn (9h, Beginner Level): Introduction to SQL